ElektraInitiative/libelektra/doc/help/kdb-vset.md

 To set the `user/example/key` key to the value `a` and validate that any future sets must match the regular expression `a*`:
 	`kdb vset user/example/key a a+ "The value of this key must only consist of one more of the letter a"`

+For more information about regular expressions with the `validation` plugin see:
+	`kdb info validation`

 ## SEE ALSO